elmordo/query-builder-helpers/README.md

 ## Main features of the library

 * pagination using the `Pagination` trait and `PaginationSettings` struct,
-* where collection helpers with the `WhereCondition` trait.
+* where collection helpers with the `Condtions` trait.

 ## Where condition helper

-The `WhereCondition` trait contains helpers for using following where conditions:
+The `Condtions` trait contains helpers for using following where conditions:

 * `(NOT) IN`
 * `LIKE`